RezaKatebi/Galaxy-Morphology-CapsNet/README.md

 # Galaxy morphology prediction using capsule networks
 We implemented our capsule net based on the code provided in [here](https://github.com/gram-ai/capsule-networks).
+The paper is submitted to MNRAS and as soon as arXiv link is up I will post it here.
 ## 1 Required Packages
 1. python 3.6
 2. numpy